alessandro-fazzi/i_do_not_need_interactor/narration/README.md

-When you read the organizer you don't know what happens inside interactors, when you read an interactor you don't know how if it is placed in an organizer: to understand what's going on you'll read back and forth from organizer and the various interactors until you memoize - in your brain - the state and the interactions **as a whole**.
+When you read the organizer you don't know what happens inside interactors, when you read an interactor you don't know how if it is placed in an organizer: to understand what's going on you read back and forth from organizer and the various interactors until you memoize the state and the interactions **as a whole**.
 Keep in mind that usually interactors and organizers lay in different folders and each in a different file.